 New Economics Will Drive Redesign

 Shortly after Medicare was implemented, universities/AMCs established FGPs at a remarkable rate to more effectively manage newfound resources.
 The coming of payment reform, coupled with other related forces, will once again cause a profound trend of redesign within the AMC, namely the realignment of the FGP and the teaching hospital.
-Like their nonacademic peers, teaching hospitals will seek maximum alignment with physicians as they compete and assume increased financial risk from payors.
+Like their nonacademic peers, teaching hospitals will seek maximum alignment with physicians as they compete and assume increased financial risk from payers.
 In fact, many teaching hospitals with open medical staffs have already moved aggressively to directly employ community physicians at an unanticipated pace.
 Concurrently, teaching hospitals are demanding more tangible value from their agreements with affiliated physician organizations, including FGPs.
 The anticipated decline in hospital contract income compounded with reduced professional fees will cause FGPs to seek a more formal partnership with teaching hospitals where financial risk is directly shared.
 AMCs that overcome the political and cultural barriers inherent in pursuing more integrated clinical enterprise models will be better positioned to sustain their tripartite mission.
 This is contrary to the belief that keeping the AMC component entities separate provides more protection of the academic mission.

 There has been a growing trend in pediatrics over the past 5 to 7 years to integrate specialists with children’s hospitals.
 This movement illustrates the mutual benefit of aligning physicians with an inpatient enterprise focused on the same population and may be a preview of what is to come for many AMCs at a clinical enterprise level.
 Two of the constructs used to achieve this alignment are introduced in the graphic below.
 The model chosen for a particular institution, and variations thereof, will ultimately depend on the balance of control among the AMC’s component entities and the aggregate financial opportunity.
 Both models allow the university/SOM to preserve the academic mission, in an era where the demand for clinical productivity is intense, while giving the hospital more control over the physician clinical enterprise through a more meaningful governance structure.
 As a whole, the AMC will be positioned to implement an ACO-like model while maintaining balance between the university/SOM and hospital.

 AMCs have long been pioneers in innovation and leaders in contemporary care delivery models.
 As the economic/payment models undergo major changes, AMCs should further fuse the relationship and degree of integration between the teaching hospital and affiliated physician organizations.
 After all, while the clinical enterprise is not the most important programmatically, it does remain the economic engine for the vast majority of AMCs.
-In early 2011, look for Part II of this series, which will focus on the strategic, programmatic, and financial benefits of migrating to an integrated multispecialty FGP and how this is likely a prerequisite for greater alignment with hospitals and, in turn, payors, in the post-reform era.
+In early 2011, look for Part II of this series, which will focus on the strategic, programmatic, and financial benefits of migrating to an integrated multispecialty FGP and how this is likely a prerequisite for greater alignment with hospitals and, in turn, payers, in the post-reform era.

 This article provides suggestions regarding where, how & why to apply basic yet rigorous process improvement methodologies to create efficiencies & reduce cycle times, which may lead to cost savings.